Sitka National Historical Park

 Sheldon Jackson Museum

-Further east along Lincoln St on the former campus of Sheldon Jackson College is Sheldon Jackson Museum.
-The college may be gone, but...
+East along Lincoln St on the former campus of Sheldon Jackson College is Sheldon Jackson Museum.
+The college may be gone, but this fine...

 Baranof Island Brewing Co

-Off Sawmill Creek Rd, past the main post office, is Sitka’s new microbrewery, producing such beers as Halibut Point Hefeweisen and...
+Off Sawmill Creek Rd, past the main post office, is Sitka’s microbrewery and taproom, producing such beers as Halibut Point Hefeweisen...

 Lincoln St · interesting places nearby

 Sitka National Historical Park information